escodb/mc2/README.md

 ### Storage

-VaultDB is designed to work on top of a blob store with [compare-and-swap][3] (CAS) behaviour.
+EscoDB is designed to work on top of a blob store with [compare-and-swap][3] (CAS) behaviour.
 In typical implementations this is accomplished by associating a version ID with each stored item, that ID being an incrementing counter, a content hash, or combination of the two.
 In our model, a counter is used.
 All